ranjzz/hotel/README.md

 # Hotel Reservation System (Java)

-## 📌 Project Overview
-This is a **console-based Hotel Reservation System** developed using **Core Java**.
+This is a simple **Hotel Reservation System** built as a **website** using HTML, CSS, and JavaScript.
-The project demonstrates the use of **Object-Oriented Programming (OOP)** concepts and provides basic hotel booking functionalities.

-This project is suitable for:
-- College mini project
-- Training demonstration
+It allows users to:

-- Java practice
+- Add rooms

----

-## 🛠️ Technologies Used
-- Java (Core Java)
-- OOP Concepts
+- Book rooms
-- Collections (ArrayList)
+- Cancel reservations
-- Command Line Interface

----

-## ✨ Features
-- Add hotel rooms
+- Check available rooms
-- View room availability
+- View all reservations

+## Features

+- Frontend-only simulation (no backend required)
-- Book a room
+- Dynamic updates for room availability and reservations
-- Cancel reservation
-- Calculate total bill
-- Menu-driven console application

----
+- Easy to run by just opening `index.html` in a browser

 UI
 https://ranjzz.github.io/hotel/